 What is the Nutrition Information for Items in the Costco Food Court?

 Costco is a chain of huge warehouse stores that offers bulk pricing to the public.
-In addition to bulk goods, Costco offers an increasing number services for its customers.
-Some Costco stores sell gas, have a bakery, and even do photo processing.
+In addition to bulk goods, the store offers an increasing number of services for its customers.
+Some sell gas, have a bakery, and even do photo processing.
 One of the more common warehouse features is the Costco Food Court.
-On a recent trip, I looked around for nutrition information, but nothing was available.
-So I asked one of the clerks and he too was unable to find such a sheet.
-He looked at one of packages of hot-dogs and proclaimed that "they have a lot of calories and fat".
-Later, I requested nutrition information from Costco corporate headquarters.
-Shortly thereafter, I was presented with some rather shocking nutrition information:
+Nutritional information may be difficult to obtain directly from the store, but is available from Costco corporate headquarters.
+Here is some nutrition information about the foods available:

 item cal. fat (g) chol. (mg) sod. (mg) fib. (g)